How do you calculate LSALT for IFR vs Night VFR with RNP 2?

 - Under our FRMS we are exempt from CAO limits.

-- Only limits we have are a 14 hr duty day.
+- Only limits we have are 4 hrs NVD and a 14 hr duty day.

 What are the IFR Fixed and Variable Reserve fuel requirements?